awsdocs/aws-panorama-developer-guide/docs-source/appliance-manage.md

 1. Choose **Delete**\.

 1. Enter the appliance's name and choose **Delete**\.

-Data on the appliance is not deleted automatically\.
-This data includes the appliance certificate, network configuration, camera information, and logs\.
-To delete this data, reset the appliance to the factory image and state\.

 To fully reset the device and delete all data, press both the power button and the reset button for over 5 seconds\.
 For more information, see [AWS Panorama Appliance buttons and lights](appliance-buttons.md)\.